For U.S. all that glitters is Olympic gold

 American hockey fans may not lose any sleep over the loss but the players were disappointed.

-"By no means is it an accomplishment for USA Hockey to come in fourth," said American defenseman Cam Fowler.
+"By no means is it an accomplishment for USA Hockey to come in fourth," said American defenceman Cam Fowler.

 "It's very disappointing, we thought we had a group that could come in here and contend for a gold medal and we're going home empty handed."